 We are part of an EU-wide network of 30 European Consumer Centres (ECC-Net) who offer consumer help and advice:

-The UK European Consumer Centre is co-funded by the Department for Business, Innovation and Skills and the European Commission.
+The UK European Consumer Centre is co-funded by the UK Government's Department for Business, Innovation and Skills (BIS) and the European Commission.

-There is a European Consumer Centre in every EU country as well as in Norway and Iceland, so you can get help and advice at home for problems abroad.
+There is a European Consumer Centre in every EU country as well as in Norway and Iceland, so you can get help and advice at home for problems that occurred abroad.

 The official notification to the European Commission can be found here.